manesjonathan/php/README.md

 ![Screen Shot](assets/image/capture.png)

-This repository contains exercises of php fundamentals done as part of my training at becode.
+This repository contains exercises of php fundamentals done as part of my training at BeCode.
+This has been made from 01/10/2023 to 01/16/2023.

 ## Built With